bprelipcean/bprelipcean.github.io/_pages/about.md

 ---
 permalink: /
 title: "About"
-excerpt: "Academic Profile & Research Interests"
+excerpt: "Academic Profile & Professional Overview"
 author_profile: true
 redirect_from:
   - /about/